Roughness-induced transition and turbulent wedge spreading: Introduction

 To understand why turbulent wedges spread at the angle at which they do, \citet{GadElHak-JFM-81} used dye visualization in a water channel.
-Injecting blue dye in the freestream and red dye at the roughness location, it was observed that lateral spreading due to turbulent mixing (red dye) is much lower than what is observed for the overall lateral wedge spreading (blue dye).
-This suggests that, in addition to turbulent mixing, there is a destabilization mechanism acting on the surrounding laminar flow which is responsible for the lateral growth of the wedge. \citet{Chu-AIAA-12} and \citet{Goldstein-FTC-17} used direct numerical simulation (DNS) and confirm spreading is due to destabilization at the edge of the wedge rather than turbulent mixing from the core region.
+That work revealed that lateral spreading due to turbulent mixing is much slower than what is observed for the overall lateral wedge spreading.
+This suggests that, in addition to turbulent mixing, there is a destabilization mechanism acting on the surrounding laminar flow which is responsible for the lateral growth of the wedge. \citet{Chu-AIAA-12} and \citet{Goldstein-FTC-17} used Direct Numerical Simulation (DNS) and confirmed that spreading is due to destabilization at the edge of the wedge rather than turbulent mixing from the core region.
 To establish this, they artificially damped turbulence in the core of the wedge and observed essentially no effect on lateral spreading.

-With or without core turbulence damped, the DNS shows a succession of stationary low-speed streaks along the edges of the wedge that \citet{Chu-AIAA-12} named ``dog teeth''.
-They hypothesized these stationary streaks are pinned in place by the stationary streamwise vortices that originate from the roughness element and, subsequently, ``the spanwise growth of the wedge is the result of the formation of a spanwise succession of streaks, where the formation of each, in turn, is the result of an instability introduced by the vorticity field preceding it upstream.''
-The streaks recur with a lateral spacing of approximately 120 wall units which corresponds to about $2.25\,\delta^*_k$ of the surrounding laminar boundary layer. ($\delta^*_k$ is the boundary-layer displacement thickness at the roughness location.)
-Taking the wedge spreading angle to be $6^{\circ}$ \citep[which is supported by figure~2 in][]{Goldstein-FTC-17}, the streamwise spacing is about $21\,\delta^*_k$.

-Similar dynamics are observed on the flanks of turbulent spots.
-Using DNS, \citet{Brinkerhoff-JFM-14} observe a self-regenerating process through which a hairpin vortex at the edge of a spot generates a low-speed streak between its legs and a high-speed streak outboard of the spot.
-The high-speed streak stretches the spanwise boundary-layer vorticity in the streamwise direction and, subsequently, the streamwise vortex lines are lifted up over the high-speed streak.
-The stretched and lifted vortex lines collect into new child hairpin vortices outboard of the parent.
-In turn, these break down and lead to the emergence of new low- and high-speed streaks outboard of the preceding streak.